David Prever: Radio

 Since leaving LBC in 2005, the radio stations he has worked for have included TalkSPORT, Smooth Radio and BBC London 94.9, BBC Radio Berkshire, BBC Radio Northampton and Three Counties Radio.

 On 23 October 2012 it was announced that Prever would become the permanent host of the weekend mid-morning show on Smooth Radio, replacing Lynn Parsons who would take over the weekday mid morning slot from December following Mark Goodier's departure from the network.
 Prever left Smooth Radio in February 2014.
-Between February 2017 and April 2023 David presented the breakfast show for BBC Radio Oxford; prior to this, he hosted the station's drivetime show.
-In addition, for a time in the latter half of the 2010s, Prever presented a weekend overnight show on BBC Radio London.

-In March 2023, it was announced that Prever would leave BBC Radio Oxford to take up the role of Head of Programming at Radio News Hub.
-On 11 January 2024 it was announced that Prever would present Review of the Week, a 30 minute weekly programme for Radio News Hub that would be made available freely for broadcast by radio stations beginning on 2 February.
+In March 2023, it was announced that Prever would leave BBC Radio Oxford to take up the role of head of programming at Radio News Hub.
+On 11 January 2024 it was announced that Prever would present Review of the Week, a 30-minute weekly programme for Radio News Hub that would be made available freely for broadcast by radio stations beginning on 2 February.

 Business

 In 1991, Prever formed EPM and Lots of Hits Music, with colleague Tim Smith.
-The record and music publishing formed joint ventures with Universal, PWL and Telstar Records and delivered combined sales of over 10 million units, with 10 worldwide No. 1 singles and albums.
-Artists on the management roster included Opus III, Undercover and Lindy Layton.
-Lots of Hits published hits by acts including Tina Turner, Westlife, The Lighthouse Family, Kim Wilde and Mark Owen.
+The record and music publishing formed joint ventures with Universal, PWL and Telstar Records.

-On leaving LBC 97.3 David founded Brandspanking, a branded content and production company winning business from Cadbury, Ocado, HMRC, DSGi, InBev, RBS/Nat West and IKEA.
-A sister business, Politics on Demand, conceived and produced the first podcasts for Tony Blair and 10 Downing street, as well as the first podcasts for Labour, the Libdems and Conservatives.